MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

 ## Windows

-### Verify Microsoft Defender Real-time protection is enabled
+### Verify Microsoft Defender real-time protection is enabled

-To verify real-time protection (RTP) is enabled, open a Powershell (Run as admin) command and copy and execute the following command:
+To verify real-time protection is enabled, open Powershell as an administrator, and then run the following command:

 ```powershell
 get-mpComputerStatus |ft RealTimeProtectionEnabled
 ```

-When RTP is enabled, the result shows a value of True.
+When real-time protection is enabled, the result shows a value of `True`.

 ### Enable Behavior Monitoring for Microsoft Defender for Endpoint